Timinator2000/Algorithm_X/12 - your turn/02 - kakuro solver.md

 >- \X : the horizontal sum X of the cells to the right,
 >- X\Y : the vertical sum X of the cells downwards, and the horizontal sum Y of the cells to the right.

-Do you see the similarities between these groups and the cages you just explored in [Killer Sudoku Solver]( https://www.codingame.com/training/medium/killer-sudoku-solver)?
+Do you see the similarities between these groups and the `Cage`s you just explored in [Killer Sudoku Solver]( https://www.codingame.com/training/medium/killer-sudoku-solver)?
 What are the differences?

 One difference is that in Kakuro, the groups are either a horizontal line of cells or a vertical line of cells.
 Although this is true, is it important.
 In both puzzles, all that matters is that the cells add up to a certain value and the numbers in the group do not repeat.